Thirlan/ThirlanStellarisMPBalance/patch_notes.md

 ## Robot Traits:

 ### Nerfs
- * Logic Engines: +8% research from +10%
  * Mass Produced: +10% assembly speed from +15%
  * Emotion Emulator: +15% to amenities from +20%
- * Adaptive Frames: +10% to upkeep
+ * Adaptive Frames: +15% to upkeep
- * Bulky: +13% housing from +10%
+ * Bulky: +15% housing from +10%
  * Repurposed Hardware: -15% experience from -10%
+ * Exotic Fuel Consumption: +8% resources from +10%
+ * Rare Crystal Exterior: +15% resources from +20%
- * Trading Algorithms: +20% trade from +25%
+ * Nannybot: +4% Amenities from 5%
- * High Bandwidth: +13% empire size from pops from +10%
+ * Conversational AI: -1.75% upkeep from jobs from -2.0%
+ * Dark Matter Engines: +30% resources from +40%
+ * Luxurious: +30% assembly cost from +20%

 ### Boosts
  * Custom made: -10% assembly speed from -15%
- * Recycled: -30% assembly cost from -20%
  * Uncanny: -15% to amenities from -20%
- * Double-jointed: -13% housing from -10%
+ * Double-jointed: -15% housing from -10%
  * Power Drill: +20% to minerals from +15%
  * Learning Algorithms: +15% experience from +10%
- * Scarcity Subroutines: -20% trade from -25%
  * Warbot (History Trait): +10% Army damage from +5%
+ * Art Generator (History Trait): +4% unity from +2%
+ * Propaganda Machine: 20% unity from 15%
+ * Sociology Core: +20% Society Research from +15%
+ * Integrated Weaponry: +100% Army Health
+ * Eternal Machine: -1 to leader negative traits and -10% to leader upkeep
+ * Recycled: -30% assembly cost from -20%

 ## Plantoids